SoftwareDevChris/groceryshoppinglist/README.md

 # Grocery Shoppinglist Manager

 A small project made for managing your shopping list. </br>
-Made with React - Vite, Mantine, Typescript and SCSS
+Made with React - Vite, Typescript, SCSS and Framer